Skip to main content

 System permission selection in a Salesforce permission set, highlighting Manage All Private Reports and Dashboards.

-2. Click on your profile, then Settings.
+2. Click on OAuth Policies.

 Get Your Domain and Username